Saturday, February 15, 2014

 The properties of time and action are axioms and not objects of matter in our universe and so with matter time, our axioms end up defining each other as they should.
 Matter exists as objects by the differential of action with time and an action of the universe divided by a time moment is what results in matter.
 Although we think of matter as motionless and without action, all matter is in motion.

-Time is the trickiest axiom to think about since our minds are very time-like and that makes consciousness just as tricky.
+Time is the trickiest axiom to think about since our minds are very time-like and that makes free choice just as tricky.
 Using our time-like thought to think about time is in some sense circular.
 As we think of time in the present moment, that moment includes the action of our thought about the present moment and we are somehow confused between time as the memory of action and time as the action of thought.
 As we think of time as a memory of action, we use the action of thought to imagine time as the actions of memory.

 But memories and thought are both part of the matter of our brain and maybe we are confused between time as the matter of our memory and time as the matter of our thought.
 The fact that we obviously think as time passes fundamentally confuses us about thinking of time.
-Thought seems like time and time seems like thought, so the only way out of this conundrum is to use time's definition to also define consciousness.
+Thought seems like time and time seems like thought, so the only way out of this conundrum is to use time's definition to also define free choice.

 The theories of the mind are many and varied, but cognitive development occurs in certain key stages.
 By the age of about two, the primary anchors of Cartesian belief are that objects are permanent matter, that time is a sequence of actions, that space is a projection of time, and that prediction of action is the product of objects and time.
 These primary Cartesian anchors of matter, time, and action then permit learning relational anchors by age of about six that objects all have an origin, a destiny, and a purpose.
-Once a child learns the Cartesian and relational anchors of belief, the memory of action as experience begins a nascent consciousness.
+Once a child learns the Cartesian and relational anchors of belief, the memory of action as experience begins a nascent free choice.